UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 About eToro

 As an early pioneer in social copy trading, eToro was founded in Israel in 2006 as a financial trading technology developer.
-After launching its first product, it has since grown to service over 9 million users with an innovative platform that continually evolves to be one of the largest social networks globally, with clients in over 170 countries.
+The company remains based in Israel and is regulated in the U.K., Europe, Australia, Gibraltar and the U.S., and serves clients in over 170 countries.

 Methodology